cavo789/blog/blog/2024/04/07/php-jakzal-phpqa/index.md

 The command to run here is `docker run -it --rm -v "${PWD}":/project -w /project jakzal/phpqa parallel-lint . --exclude vendor`.

-Think to add exclusions like `--exclude vendor` to not scan code that is not yours.
+Think about adding exclusions like `--exclude vendor` to not scan code that is not yours.

-As you can see below, in less that two seconds, the tool has checked 823 files of my codebase.
+As you can see below, in less thantwo seconds, the tool has checked 823 files of my codebase.
 Pretty fast.

 ```text
 PHP 8.3.3 | 10 parallel jobs